Configuration

 Route Orchestration

-Control how routes are distributed across ports using the routePrefixStrategy.
+Control how routes are distributed across instances using the routePrefixStrategy and allowedRoutes properties.

 auto-inject